Greek PM hails debt compromise, public sceptical

 After 12 hours of talks at their third meeting in as many weeks, euro zone finance ministers and the International Monetary Fund agreed to reduce Greek debt by 40 billion euros, opening the way for 43.7 billion euros of loans to be disbursed by early 2013.

-Only a 10 percent of that sum is destined to paying interest on loans and the government plans to spend about 7 billion euros paying off arrears to suppliers, Samaras said.
+Only a tenth of that sum is destined to paying interest on loans and the government plans to spend about 7 billion euros to pay off arrears to suppliers, Samaras said.

 Greeks inured to years of bitter talks over the country's fate and repeated rounds of spending cuts that have driven up unemployment and slashed living standards were not impressed.